mikecolbert/mysql_cheatsheet/README.md

 # (example) GRANT SELECT, INSERT ON database_name.table1 TO '*new_database_name_usr'@'%';

+DROP USER 'user_to_drop'@'host'

+# host could be %, localhost, or some IP address/range.

 FLUSH PRIVILEGES;
 # force MySQL to reload users and permissions after changes have been made